 Peru Wildlife Internship

-Founded in 2010, this purpose built wildlife rescue and rehabilitation facility has helped hundreds of animals return to the wild or find sanctuary in large natural enclosures, when prior injury precludes wild release.
+Founded in 2010, this purpose built wildlife rescue and rehabilitation facility has helped hundreds of animals return to the wild or find sanctuary when prior injury precludes wild release.
+This project accepts volunteers interested in working in veterinary, nursing, or conservation roles and is for those on a gap year and hoping to study medicine in the future, pre vets, vet nurse students and pre-clinical vet students.
 With an onsite vet you will learn about conservation, wildlife care and intervention, ideal for those persuing a career in vet or nursing courses.

 Work onsite with iconic species like spider monkeys, woolly monkeys, sloths, manatees, anteaters, small felines, otters and birds.

 Bottlefeed rescued manatee calves and help nurse them back to health

 Assist with work at other local sanctuaries to improve animal welfare in the country